 - Ahsoka from Star Wars: The Clone Wars helps give the show a kid-perspective in a series filled with adults.
 Character Development in later seasons has her grow into a competent (if still young) hero in her own right.

 - Richie Foley in Static Shock.
 He replaces Frieda Goren as Static's best friend because the show was geared towards a younger audience than the comics were.
 He's the second definition of Kid Appeal Character.
 He was also given superpowers because the writers were having a hard time keeping him in the episodes, but often his attempts at defeating the enemy don't work.
 He's been kidnapped at least four times and he's been turned into a mind slave twice.

 - In Adventures of the Galaxy Rangers, android Buzzwang is the Rangers' Plucky Comic Relief Robot Buddy—and a substantial portion of the fanbase will never forgive him for it.

-    - The Cutie Mark Crusaders in My Little Pony: Friendship Is Magic, which is itself a kids' show, but the main cast are young adults(ish).
+- The Cutie Mark Crusaders.
+Friendship Is Magic is itself a kids' show, but the main cast are young adults(ish).
 The CMC are a lot closer to the age of the target demographic, and thus are easier for said audience to relate to.

 - Pinkie Pie also has an above-average amount of kid appeal (she's basically The Hub's mascot at this point), though the show often uses her as a means to take shots at the mentality underlying many uses of this trope (for example, "The Piggy Dance," which parodies the overly simplistic and repetitive nature of many children-directed songs, and seals the deal by causing the infant Cake twins to cry in response to it).